Indonesia: Indigenous groups face COVID vaccine barriers | DW | 28.07.2021

 "We have lost so many tribal leaders in Indigenous villages," she told DW.

-Indonesian's COVID vaccination program currently focuses on health care workers and those residing in densely populated areas such as the country's mega cities.
+Indonesia's COVID vaccination program currently focuses on health care workers and those residing in densely populated areas such as the country's megacities.

 "Indigenous people in East Barito found it difficult to get to the health centers because they do not have motorcycles," Yeriana, an Indigenous community leader in East Barito, told DW.